kryptondv/kryptondv/README.md

 # Hello 👋 I'm Bogumił.
-I’m a Front End Developer based in Katowice, PL.
-I'm interested in modern web technologies. <br />
+I’m a Front End Developer based in Katowice, PL and interested in modern web technologies. <br />
 My main technology is <strong>React JS.</strong> <br /><br />
 You can find my portfolio at: https://bogumilmorawski.com/
 <br />